Skip Navigation

 Breastfeeding FAQ

-Your baby will show feeding cues when they are ready to eat and when they have had enough.
-View this Baby Feeding Cues chart and Pre-Term Baby Feeding Cues chart to learn what feeding cues look like.
+Your baby will show feeding cues when they are ready to eat.
+View this information about signs of hunger (external link) to learn what feeding cues look like.

-If you see "late feeding cues", calm your baby by trying:
+If you see "late feeding cues", calm your baby before feeding by trying:

 • skin-to-skin holding